omvmike/serverless-step-functions-local-docker/README.md

 - `waitToStart` (default: `true`) waits on startup until AWS step function emulator is detected on port 8083
   - `true` throws an error and stops serverless if emulator is not detected
   - `false` emits an error to console and keeps serverless running if emulator is not detected
+- `stepFunctionAppHost` (default `localhost`) set this option if stepFunctions emulator runs on another host than localhost

 ### Full Config Example